servodevelop/piper-mate/Lerobot/piper-star_en.md

 For example：

 1. Example output when identifying the leader arm's port (e.g., `/dev/tty.usbmodem575E0031751` on Mac, or possibly `/dev/ttyUSB0` on Linux):
-2. Example output when identifying the follower arm's port (e.g., `/dev/tty.usbmodem575E0032081`on Mac, or possibly `/dev/ttyUSB1` on Linux):

 > [!NOTE]
 >